 Open-Source Content Management Systems

-What advantages accrue from the use of a CMS, and particularly an open-source CMS?
+What advantages accrue from the use of a Content Management System—particularly an open-source CMS?

 A good managed content site provides you with great flexibility in establishing the character and quality of the visitor’s experience when she or he drops in on your site.